Transformational Change – An idealist’s point of view

 So what really is transformation demanding of organisations if it’s becoming the new norm?
 Well, at the heart of any transformation is a big ask of us as humans to behave differently.
 Whether you want to drive more innovation, be more agile, become more customer centric, implement process rigor, enhance your risk and compliance frameworks, etc., at the end of the day your transformation programs all need organisational culture to change in order to succeed.

-Some people miss the boat on this point, so let me say it again.
 If you want your transformation programs to succeed, you must address your organisational culture.

 Are you still with me?
 Ok.
 Well, say you buy into this line of thinking but find yourself thinking, “where do I start with organisational culture?”
 Seems big and vague.
 Organisational culture is made up of various components so let’s use a very simple framework – the cultural iceberg model – to explain.
 At the depth of every culture, hidden below the surface, are a set of assumptions and beliefs about how things work.
 As humans are wired to connect and fit in, their less evolved brain tells them that their first and foremost task in being a part of an organisation (or any group of people) is to figure out “how things work around here” whether they are stated explicitly or not.
 Talk to any new hire and ask about their observations and this will give you a really good indication about your organisation’s culture.